AIAScience/deep-learning-intro/data/README.md

-This dataset contains metadata for 279 video clips.
+This dataset contains metadata for 279 YouTube video clips.
+It is a small extraction of a dataset created by the founders of MashTime (a failed startup).

 Each video clip belongs to exactly one of the following categories:

 * Cats (55 videos)
 * Magic (47 videos)